Nirush4/Fed1-JavaScript-1-CA/README.md

 ## Features

-- SEO friendly #TODO
+- SEO friendly
-- Responsive #TODO
+- Responsive
-- Prebuilt components #TODO
+- Prebuilt components
-- E2E testing with every pull request #TODO
+- E2E testing with every pull request

-### production
+### Production

 Production is the enviromewnt the end-user experience.
 This is the final product that will be deployed to the public.
 This enviroment is hosted on Netlify.

-### staging
+### Staging

 Staging is the enviroment where the team can test the latest features and bug fixes.
-This enviroment is hosted on Vercel.
+This enviroment is hosted on Netlify.

 ## Built with